J. R. R. Tolkien: Final years

 Edith died on 29 November 1971, at the age of 82.
 Ronald returned to Oxford, where Merton College gave him convenient rooms near the High Street.
 He missed Edith, but enjoyed being back in the city.

 Tolkien was made a Commander of the Order of the British Empire in the 1972 New Year Honours and received the insignia of the Order at Buckingham Palace on 28 March 1972.
 In the same year Oxford University gave him an honorary Doctorate of Letters.
+He was further awarded an honorary Doctorate of Letters from the University of Edinburgh on 22 July 1973.